Creating Value for our Stakeholders

 Power Corporation’s community investment microsite, Power Corporation in the community, showcases some of the exceptional work being done by the organizations we support.

-Through its national corporate citizenship program, Stronger Communities Together, Canada Life is working to improve the mental, physical and financial well-being of Canadians at the national, regional and local levels.
-The company works with organizations who are forward-thinking and collaborative and fund innovative programs that address gaps, and support diverse, under-served and vulnerable people and communities.
+Through its national corporate citizenship program, Stronger Communities Together, Canada Life is working to improve the financial, physical and mental well-being of Canadians at the national, regional and local levels.
+The company’s approach looks at all the ways it can support communities to help create positive change for the well-being of all Canadians.
+It aims to fund innovative programs that address gaps to support diverse, underserved and vulnerable peoples and communities.
 Canada Life also encourages its employees to give their time and expertise to a range of causes that help address many regional and local community priorities.
 The company recognizes employees’ efforts by providing financial support to the charities they care about, making their impact go even further.
 They recognize their leadership, commitment and contributions as caring members of communities across Canada.
-In 2022, Canada Life awarded $121,000 in community volunteer grants to charitable organizations where its employees volunteered.
-In total, throughout 2022, Great-West Lifeco and its group companies donated over $16.3 million to local and global causes.
-In the last 10 years, Great West has contributed over $150 million to communities across Canada, the U.S., and Europe.
+In 2023, Canada Life awarded $178,500 in community volunteer grants to charitable organizations where its employees volunteered.
+In addition, Canada Life provided community volunteer days to its employees, a paid volunteer day during which employees can use to volunteer with a community organization of their choice.
+In 2023, employees across Canada continued to volunteer with food banks, school groups, blood banks, animal rescues, shelters, healthcare organizations, and many more causes that they care about.

 Each of IGM Financial’s operating companies implements its own community giving program, with its own guidelines and combination of centralized giving, directed from its corporate head offices, and decentralized decisions made by their people.
-In 2022, IGM Financial and its operating companies contributed $7.1 million to community and charitable organizations across Canada.
-Among others, $1.8 million were raised through the IGM Caring Company Campaign for United Way and the Mackenzie Together Charitable Foundation, $5.7 million were raised during the IG Walk for Alzheimer’s supporting Alzheimer’s societies across the country, and $32,000 raised for IPC Cares charities (Movember, Healing Cycle and building housing and water infrastructure in Honduras).
+At IG Wealth Management, the Empower Your Tomorrow program gives Canadians the resources and confidence they need to own their financial future.
+The Mackenzie Together program is invested in change to help create a more inclusive world.
+In 2023, IGM Financial and its operating companies contributed $7.4 million to community and charitable organizations across Canada.
+Among others, $1.6 million were raised through the IGM Gives Campaign, $6.2 million were raised during the IG Walk for Alzheimer’s supporting Alzheimer’s societies across the country, over $900,000 given by IG Wealth Management region offices to more than 300 grassroots charities throughout Canada, and$100,000 given to a community investment project across Canada through Mackenzie Top Peak, a call to action for ski communities to show how invested they are on and off the hill. .
 In addition, IGM Financial encourages its people to volunteer in their communities and it recognizes exceptional contributions through various community service award programs.
 Volunteer efforts at each of its operating companies are facilitated through planned events and, two paid volunteer days per year.
-In 2022, IG Wealth Management and Mackenzie Investments committed almost $10 million to their community investment programming, investing $7.1 million directly to local charities.
+In 2023, IG Wealth Management and Mackenzie Investments committed almost $9 million to their community investment programming, investing $7.4 million directly to local charities.